Intersection of line and plane (HL)

 a(lλ+x0)+b(mλ+y0)+c(nλ+z0)=da(l\lambda+x_0) + b(m\lambda+y_0) + c(n\lambda+z_0) = d

-For the point of intersection, if any, substitute the value of λ\lambda back into the line.
+For the intersection point, if any, substitute the value of λ\lambda back into the line to find the coordinates